 - other sensitive data, genetic and biometric data (we will continuously keep refining)

 What does GDPR mean for companies and organizations?

-On May 25th, 2018 all companies must have revised their processes, procedures, records, applications and information systems where some personal data is stored or processed.
-Companies must implement organizational, procedural and technical measures in order to demonstrate compliance with the GDPR requirements.
-Furthermore, organizations will have to be able to:
+On 25 May 2018, all organizations and businesses must have revised their processes, procedures, records, software applications and information systems where some personal data is stored or processed.
+They must implement organizational, procedural and technical measures in order to comply with the GDPR requirements.
+Furthermore, they will have to be able to:

 - prove that they are only processing personal data for a particular purpose

-- demonstrate the way of handling personal information throughout the data processing
+- demonstrate the way of handling personal information throughout the process of data processing

-- keep records of data in a secure and verifiable manner and to demonstrate who can access them
+- keep records of data in a secure and verifiable manner and manage access to it

-- in the event of a security breach (in other words, leak of personal information) they will have to notify the supervisory authority and data subjects (people) concerned if necessary
+- in some cases, in the event of security breach (in other words, leak of personal information) they will have to notify the supervisory authority, sometimes together with data subjects (people) concerned

 The regulation introduces heavy fines that can reach up to 4% of the total revenue of the company, or up to EUR 20 million.